-The Texas town of Uvalde on Wednesday laid to rest one of the two teachers gunned down in last week's elementary school massacre, along with her husband who died days later -- leaving their four children orphaned.
+Uvalde (United States) (AFP) - The Texas town of Uvalde on Wednesday laid to rest one of the two teachers gunned down in last week's elementary school massacre, along with her husband who died days later, leaving their four children orphaned.

-Irma Linda Garcia, 48, was killed when a teenaged gunman went on a rampage at Robb Elementary, in an attack that left 19 young children dead and convulsed the nation with shock and grief.
+Irma Linda Garcia, 48, was killed when a teenaged gunman went on a rampage at Robb Elementary in an attack that left 19 young children dead and convulsed the United States with shock and grief.

 "They began their relationship in high school and it flourished into a love that was beautiful and kind," obituaries for the pair said.
 They are survived by two sons and two daughters, the youngest just 12 years old.

-Pallbearers carried the Garcias' flower-topped caskets into Sacred Heart Catholic Church in Uvalde for Wednesday's funeral mass.
-They were to be buried later in the day.
+Pallbearers carried the Garcias' flower-topped caskets into Sacred Heart Catholic Church in Uvalde for Wednesday's funeral mass, attended by Secretary of Education Miguel Cardona.
+The couple was buried later in the day.

 A GoFundMe set up for the Garcias said Joe died of a "medical emergency" on May 26, two days after the shooting.
 It sought to raise $10,000, but more than $2.78 million has been donated so far.